Exawind/amr-wind/docs/sphinx/walkthrough/terrain.rst

 The setup for the terrain follows the typical simulation of the atmospheric boundary layer (ABL) using large eddy simulation or Reynolds-averaged Navier Stokes turbulence models.
-The IBFM can be used with periodic or infow-outflow boundary conditions with few modifications.
+The IBFM can be used with periodic or inflow-outflow boundary conditions with few modifications.

 The first step in including the terrain is to set the terrain variables.
 This is accomplished by modifying the ABL physics to include the ``TerrainDrag`` flow physics: ``incflo.physics = ABL TerrainDrag``.